msundukova/digital-cv/README.md

 *Organizing focus groups for research on training* - training and mini-project with [Discovery Learning](https://discoverylearning.eu/results/traininglearning-options/dl-resources/white-paper-wp)<br>
 co-designed, co-moderated, co-analyzed a focus group on 10 May 2022, online - _(March - May 2022)_<br>

-## Training, courses and hackathons
+## 🥾Training, courses and hackathons

 OpenAIRE Train the Trainer bootcamp